 ii) request the SMF to perform a local release of 3GPP access user plane resources of all those MA PDU sessions.

+If the NOTIFICATION RESPONSE message includes the Paging restriction IE, the AMF shall store the paging restriction preferences of the UE and enforce these restrictions in the paging procedure as described in clause 5.6.2, otherwise the AMF shall delete any stored paging restriction preferences for the UE and stop restricting paging.

 *** Next change ***